head

 Read more

+When styling your responsible for visually tell the story.
 My goal on the ROBOTlove shoot was to make the photographs look as though there wasn’t a stylist involved, to portray familiarity to the consumers – a day in the life.
-The concept was to glimpse at where ROBOTlove adds just a little “LOVE” to your life.
+The concept was to glimpse at where ROBOTlove adds just a little “LOVE” to your […]

 Read more

+Minneapolis based artist, Erin Currie has been bringing her imagination to life through paintings, prints, plush dolls and fashion since she can remember.
 “I want people to see my work and imagine themselves running with Yetis through the forest or floating on clouds of balloons,” explains Erin.
+Her explorations in characters are known as “Cursters.” […]

 Read more